opentext-idol/idol-oem-tutorials/tutorials/keyview_filter/programming_c.md

 This call fills out the interface structure, which contains the function pointers for the rest of Filter's functionality.

-Now that the interface has been successfully loaded, we are ready to use the KeyView Filter SDK.
+Now that the interface has been successfully loaded, you are ready to use the KeyView Filter SDK.

 ### Creating a Filter context

-All KeyView functionality requires a context pointer, which must be initialized at the start of processing, and shutdown at the end of processing.
+All KeyView functionality requires a context pointer, which you must initialize at the start of processing, and shut down at the end of processing.

 ```c
 void* context = NULL;